-Regional travel (highlighted in Figure 8) will continue to be a significant factor in the broader transportation context for the Ann Arbor-Ypsilanti area, with the following notable highlights:
+Regional travel (highlighted in Figure 7) will continue to be a significant factor in the broader transportation context for the Ann Arbor-Ypsilanti area, with the following notable highlights:

-- Travel between the Ann Arbor-Ypsilanti area and east (Canton Township, Dearborn, Detroit) is anticipated to continue to be the main flow by a significant margin.
-Canton Township is the dominant origin-destination within this Wayne County travel flow. - Travel between the Ann Arbor-Ypsilanti Area and southeast (Van Buren Township, Romulus Township) and southwest (Saline, Lodi Township) are projected to be other notable regional flows. - Within the Ann Arbor-Ypsilanti Area, the City of demand point for regional travel.
-Northern travel is almost exclusively to the City of Ann Arbor and is projected to have strong proportional growth. - There are also sizable travel flows between Wayne County and the City of Ypsilanti and Townships of Pittsfield and Ypsilanti.
+- Travel between the Ann Arbor-Ypsilanti area and areas to the east (Canton Township, Dearborn, and Detroit) is anticipated to continue to be the main flow by a significant margin.
+Canton Township is the dominant origin-destination within this Wayne County travel flow. - Travel between the Ann Arbor-Ypsilanti area, southeastern areas (Van Buren Township and Romulus Township), and southwestern areas (Saline and Lodi Township) are projected to be other notable regional flows. - Northern travel flow is almost exclusively to the City of Ann Arbor and is projected to have strong proportional growth. - Within the Ann Arbor-Ypsilanti area, the City of Ann Arbor is projected to be the dominant demand point for regional travel. - There are also sizable travel flows between Wayne County and the City of Ypsilanti and Townships of Pittsfield and Ypsilanti.